-Reliance on Third-Party Suppliers, Manufacturers and Contractors at any time, to decline or withdraw services necessary for the Corporation's operations.
+Reliance on Third-Party Suppliers, Manufacturers and Contractors

+The Corporation intends to maintain a full supply chain for the provision of products and services to the regulated cannabis industry.
+Due to the uncertain regulatory landscape for regulating cannabis in Canada, Colombia, and the U.S., the Corporation's third-party suppliers, manufacturers and contractors may elect, at any time, to decline or withdraw services necessary for the Corporation's operations.
 Loss of its suppliers, service providers or distributors would have a material adverse effect on the Corporation's business and operational results.
 Disruption of the Corporation's manufacturing and distribution operations could adversely affect inventory supplies and the Corporation's ability to meet product delivery deadlines.